cptMoonDog/moon-dog-technologies/README.md

       - `[VEHICLE NAME], [INCLINATION], [RAAN]        ` Launch to: This plane, at 80km.
       - `[VEHICLE NAME], [INCLINATION], [RAAN], [SMA] ` Launch to: This plane, circularize at this SMA.

-Example: Given a craft with a KOS processor named: `Atlas, 6, 78`, and the bootfile `lv_boot.ks`, on launch this ship will run `0:/lv/Atlas.ks' and attempt to launch to an orbit coplanar with Minmus.
+Example: Given a craft with a KOS processor named: `Atlas, 6, 78`, and the bootfile `lv_boot.ks`, on launch this ship will run `0:/lv/Atlas.ks` and attempt to launch to an orbit coplanar with Minmus.

 Payloads and Missions
 --------------------
  1. Make your spacecraft, and make sure to include a KOS processor and a probe core.
  2. In the VAB:
     - Set the bootfile for the KOS processor on the spacecraft to `payload_boot.ks`.
-    - Set the nameTag of the KOS processor to [name you want your ship to have]:[name of mission to run].
+    - Set the nameTag of the KOS processor to `[name you want your ship to have]:[name of mission to run]`.
  3. Mount your payload to your launch vehicle.
 The payload will wait until the launch vehicle delivers it to circular orbit and then run it's mission.

 Mission Structure